bacionejs/byte-armada/README.md

 ## Overview

-I aimed to create a **real-time tactics space shooter** that emphasizes strategic decision-making while keeping the **user interface minimal and uncluttered**.
+I wanted to create a **real-time tactics space shooter** that emphasizes strategic decision-making while keeping the **user interface minimal and uncluttered**.

 This is why the user interface is so unintuitive...trying to fit a range of **fast** choices into a minimum number of clicks...sort of like speed-chess.
 Initially I showed some indication of the process, but it didn't add much, so I took it out.